ddycai/habitica-tracker/README.md

-# Habitica History Tool
+# Habitica Tracker

-Displays a history of your Habits, Dailies and Todos in Habitica.
+Displays a history of your Habits, Dailies and Todos in Habitica like a habit tracker.

 Try it out locally: